dskrypa/cli_command_parser/docs/_src/parameters.rst

     Would run on two: ['service', 'foo', 'restart']

-.. _ActionFlag:

 ActionFlag
 ----------

-:class:`~cli_command_parser.parameters.ActionFlag` parameters act like a combination of :ref:`Flag` and :ref:`Action` parameters.
-Like Flags, they are not required, and they can be combined with other :ref:`Options`.
-Like Actions, they allow methods in :class:`~cli_command_parser.commands.Command` classes to be registered as execution targets.
+:class:`.ActionFlag` parameters act like a combination of :ref:`parameters:Flag` and :ref:`parameters:Action` parameters.
+Like Flags, they are not required, and they can be combined with other :ref:`parameters:Options`.
+Like Actions, they allow methods in :class:`.Command` classes to be registered as execution targets.

 When ActionFlag arguments are provided, the associated methods are called in the order that was specified when marking those methods as ActionFlags.
-Execution order is also customizable relative to when the :meth:`~cli_command_parser.commands.Command.main` method is called, so each ActionFlag must indicate whether it should run before or after main.
-Helper decorators are provided to simplify this distinction:
+Execution order is also customizable relative to when the :meth:`.Command.main` method is called, so each ActionFlag must indicate whether it should run before or after main.
+Helper decorators are provided to simplify this distinction: :data:`~.parameters.before_main` and :data:`~.parameters.after_main`.
-:data:`~cli_command_parser.parameters.before_main` and :data:`~cli_command_parser.parameters.after_main`.

 Example command::